tigattack/scanservjs/README.md

 Copyright 2016-2023 [Sam Strachan](https://github.com/sbs20)

+## Fork Notice

+This is a fork of [sbs20/scanservjs](https://github.com/sbs20/scanservjs), modified for my own purposes.

+**Summary of changes:**
+- Added additional error handling in scan, afterScan, and fileAction executions.
+- Added `beforeDeviceList` hook.
+This is so I can send a webhook to Home Assistant to power on my printer-scanner unit before loading devices.
+- Modify test & release pipeline(s) for my own, simpler use case.

 ## What people are saying

 > I've decided to switch to using only this, I find using this in a browser is